lzxindustries/lzxtm/docs/modules/pgo.md

 ### T2.
 Test difference amplifier positive inputs

 - Connect a cable from the voltage reference output to Difference Amplifier In1+
-- Verify that Difference Amplifier Out+ is within +/-2% of +2V.
+- Verify that Difference Amplifier Out+ is within +/-2% of +2V
-- Verify that Difference Amplifier Out- is within +/-2% of -2V.
+- Verify that Difference Amplifier Out- is within +/-2% of -2V

 ### T3.
 Test difference amplifier negative inputs

-- Connect a cable from the voltage reference output to Difference Amplifier In1-
+- Connect a cable from the voltage reference output to Difference Amplifier In 1-
-- Verify that Difference Amplifier Out+ is within +/-2% of -2V.
+- Verify that Difference Amplifier Out+ is within +/-2% of -2V
-- Verify that Difference Amplifier Out- is within +/-2% of +2V.
+- Verify that Difference Amplifier Out- is within +/-2% of +2V

 This concludes functional testing.
 If all steps starting with *Verify...* passed their conditions, your PGO is operating within expected parameters.